Key Takeaways

 Gartner estimates that by 2025, over 95% of new digital workloads will be deployed on cloud-native platforms, up from just 30% in 2021.
 Yet most legacy migrations stop at rehosting and never reach cloud-native.
 The gap between those two numbers is where the value gets left behind.

-What Cloud-Native Actually Changes
+What Cloud-Native Unlocks

 A cloud-native application is built, or restructured, to use cloud services directly.
 Containerisation for consistent, portable deployments.
 Microservices architecture for independent scaling and deployment of individual components.
 CI/CD pipelines for fast, repeatable releases.
 API-first design for clean data access across systems.